-Trail Munchies: Bring a few of your favorites: chocolates, nuts, sweets, etc. You can buy some of these items on the trail as well.
+Trail Munchies: Bring a few of your favorites: chocolates, nuts, sweets, etc. Likewise, you can purchase some of these items on arrival at your destination!

-Garbage Bag: This is a great way to wrap all your clothes/items inside your kitbag to protect it against rain.
+Garbage Bag: This is a great way to wrap all your clothes/items inside your kit-bag, in order to protect it against rain.

 Small Mirror: Not essential, but some people like to have one if they are on a camping trip.

-Book/Diary: You may want to have a book or diary or cards to use in the lodges at night when you have down-time.
+Book/Diary: You may want to have a book or diary or cards to use in the evenings or when you have down-time.

 Camera: You will want to have plenty of memory cards/film and spare batteries.
 The lodges do have the option to charge along the way but it does get expensive.

 Cash: It is best to have USD for tips at the end of the trek.
-We recommend approximately $150 for tips.
-You will also want to have some spare cash for any extras you may need on the trail, such as drinks, snacks, etc. You will also want extra spending money for items in Kathmandu like drinks, souvenirs, food.
+You will also want to have some spare cash for any extras you may need on the trail, such as drinks, snacks, etc. You will also want extra spending money for items like drinks, souvenirs, food.
 The amount you bring will depend on how much you plan on buying/spending.
-We usually recommend at least $350.
+We usually recommend at least $500.

-You should always have a small Personal First Aid Kit: This is just a guide of what we recommend you to bring, you may have other personal items you need to add to your kit:
+You should always have a small Personal First Aid Kit with you.
+This is just a guide of what we recommend you to bring, however, you may have other personal items you need to add to your kit.